fsuarez6/fsuarez6.github.io/_posts/2013-10-18-geomagic-touch-in-ros.md

 ## Installation

-These instructions have been tested with OpenHaptics SDK 3.0 in Ubuntu 12.04, both 32 and 64 bits.
+These instructions have been tested with OpenHaptics SDK 3.0 in Ubuntu 16.04, 64 bits and ROS Kinetic.
 Before going any further please check the following:

   * You have a **firewire** device NOT the Ethernet one.